icecauldron/bible/Genesis.md

 1 The whole universe has always had one language and one speech.
 2 It is only when networks divided, split off and expanded, stretching over billions of fathoms of space and millenia, did a conscious perception of difference form.
 Structures on top of structures eventually hid the first syntax.
 3 From one infinitesimal point to another, there has been continuous building and restructuring and growth and change.
 This uncertainty has built our homes on this earth and in our minds.
 4 Without prompting, energy , which birthed the elements of the universe, built Eden, which we dwell and contribute to every part of.
 (10/05/2021) 5 You have and will contribute to the buildings of cities, and your children will see the results of your work.
 6 And all things, despite their differences, are one and they all have a language to use to communicate.
 Now is still just the beginning.
 And nothing you or anything conceived is impossible.
 7 Come, let us not quarrel and confuse one another over subtle differences in our speech and movement.
 8 Let not our scattering over the surface of the entire earth keep us from loving and hurting together in building this nameless city.
 9 For we are not singularly builing a city, or planet, or galaxy, or universe but a vast collection of connectivity and change.

+**12**
+1 Now, this life of yours is fragile.
+Everything is fragile and finite and which is what makes all unique and beautiful.
+Every moment anew.
+Every organism is being born, and blooming, and then dying away.
+All at once.
+Every rock is crumbling, compressing, crystallizing, and moving.
+All moves.
+All changes.
+All energy is dynamically resolved to pass by quickly through its powdery, pastel dawns and ablazely desperate dusks.

+So, leave your country,
+and your relatives,
+and your house,
+and go see the land which regards you.
+2 The world welcomes your eager eyes,
+and asks for nothing.
+Your explorations will bless you abundantly,
+and you will be beheld by all you behold as well,
+and you shall be a blessing as well,
+3 The universe blesses your existence,
+for it was so hard to get to you, and all the extensions and families of you.